mspncp/gosu-wiki/To Do.md

   * See if really old games have problems running in current Gosu
   * The screen size/OpenGL stuff …
     * See if John Shea's talk had something about not being locked to pixel positions
-    * Make initial window black instead of garbled on OS X
+    * Make initial window black instead of garbled on OS X (if it persists with glfw)
-    * Add support for giving font flags from Ruby
     * Screen size / fullscreen stuff
       * Iterate on first category of fullscreen tests
       * Add fullscreen accessors to make proper FS OpenGL possible